Article at a Glance:

 Of course, if you’re a fasting purist, you may be of the mind that any calories, carbs, or protein you consume technically breaks your fast.
 And we admire that dedication enough to have created a product that supplies the necessary electrolytes for fasting.
 Luckily, there’s a simple way to keep your fast and your electrolytes too.

-Redmond Re-Lyte: The sugar-free electrolyte drink for people who don’t do sports drinks
+Redmond Re-Lyte: The no added sugar electrolyte drink for people who don’t do sports drinks

 Re-Lyte hydration is the zero calorie hero that can rescue you from a miserable fast.
 It’s a powdered blend of perfectly balanced electrolytes that you can add to your water, coffee, tea, or other fasting-friendly beverages.

 Now, Re-Lyte is far from the only electrolyte powder out there.
 But there are a few reasons why it stands apart from the rest.
 First, it contains a research-backed ratio of electrolytes.
 A serving contains: